bojand/ghz/www/docs/options.md

 ### `-d`

 The call data as stringified JSON.
 If the value is `@` then the request contents are read from standard input (stdin).
 Example: `-d '{"name":"Bob"}'`.

 For client streaming or bi-directional calls we can accept a JSON array of messages, and each element representing a single message within the stream call.
-For example: `-d '[{"name":"Joe"},{"name":"Kate"},{"name":"Sara"}]'` can be used as input for a client streaming call.
-In case of streaming calls if a single object is given for data then the it is sent as every message.
+For example: `-d '[{"name":"Joe"},{"name":"Kate"},{"name":"Sara"}]'` can be used as input for a client streaming or bidi call.
+In case of streaming calls if a single object is given for data then it is automatically converted to an array with single element.
+For example `-d '{"name":"Joe"}'` is equivalent to `-d '[{"name":"Joe"}]`.

+In case of client streaming we send all the messages in the input array and then we close and receive.

+In case of bidi we send all the messages in the array first and close the send portion; then read the messages from the server until EOF and then the call is finished.

 ### `-D`